TheToriqul/PH-Assignment3/Assignment_Notes.md

 # ASSIGNMENT-NOTES
-I have install tailwind instead of using CDN.
+I have installed tailwind instead of using CDN.

 ## Submission Links: